fadighattas100/vue2-leaflet-hotline/README.md

     npm install leaflet vue2-leaflet --save

 ## Demo
-You can use the Demo.vue component, or check demo
+You can use the Demo.vue component, or check the [demo](https://codesandbox.io/s/vue2-leaflet-hotline-demo-smgy0?file=/src/App.vue)

 ## Usage